sequentech/documentation/docs/advanced-elections/election-creation.md

 ]
 ```

 Specifies how election results will be calculated.
-It is set of pipes to be
+It is a set of pipes to be
 applied, together with each pipe configuration, that will be used during the
 calculation of election results.
 See [Results Config Pipes](#results-config-pipes)
 for more details.